jfiksel/beautiful-jekyll/_posts/2017-02-07-visualizing-life-expectancy-in-baltimore-with-ggmap.md

 install.packages('jsonlite')
 install.packages('rgdal')
 install.packages('ggplot2')
-install.packages('ggmap', type = 'source')
 install.packages('downloader')
 install.packages('dplyr')
 install.packages('sp')
 install.packages('maptools')
+install.packages('rgeos')
 install.packages('plyr')
 install.packages('curl')
+install.packages('devtools')
+devtools::install_github("dkahle/ggmap")
 ```

 We will be visualizing life expectancy in the 55 Community Statistical Areas (CSAs) within Baltimore, so we want to grab the geographic coordinates for the borders of these CSAs.
 Luckily, R can import this type of information, which is usually contained in shapefiles (there is a [Wikipedia page](https://en.wikipedia.org/wiki/Shapefile) about shapefiles if you're interested in learning more about the format).
 To find the shapefiles, I simply googled "shapefiles baltimore csa" and ended up [here](http://bniajfi.org/mapping-resources/).
 We want the most recent Community Statistical Areas (CSAs) shapefiles, which as of now is 2010.

 One way of downloading the shapefiles is to simply click the link, unzip the compressed shapefiles, and then move the relevent files into your working directory.
 However, if you want your work to be fully reproducible, I think it's useful to get used to downloading files from the web with R. This can be done with the following code block.
 I found the readOGR function by googling how to read shape files into R.